moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/self-managed-platform-team/_index.md

 Anything that would be assigned a weight of 8 or larger should be broken down.

 ### Status Updates
 - By 20:00 UTC / 03:00 PM ET on Fridays DRIs of OKRs to provide a status update in the comment section of the OKR
      - Format for weekly update:
           - Date of Update (YYYY-MM-DD)
           - Brief update (~sentence or couple bullets) for each of these four bullets:
                - Status update - Progress has been updated to X %.
                - What was done :white_check_mark: - Unblocked blockers, any other progress acheived
                - Next steps :construction_worker:
                - Blockers :octagonal_sign: - Issues or unexpected work that blocked/affected progress.
 For example, customer escalations/on-call DRI
 - ASYNC Standup on Tuesdays and Thursdays - Reply to GeekBot questionaire on Slack.

-## Test Platform process across product sections:
+## Test Platform process across product sections

 Overall we follow the same process as [defined](/handbook/engineering/infrastructure/test-platform/#how-we-work) in our Test Platform handbook across all groups in Core Platform and SaaS Platform except for a few exceptions curated to fit the needs of specific groups.